Hersheys Logo

 What candy is not made by Hershey?

 Hershey is famous for its wide selection of candies.
-However, some well-known candy bars come from another company.
+However, some well-known candy bars are made by another company.
 Snickers, Twix, and Milky Way are Mars, Inc. products.
 These candies are popular worldwide.
 Snickers combines nougat, caramel, peanuts, and chocolate, making it a favorite for its rich flavors and textures.
-Twix offers a unique experience with its biscuit base, caramel, and chocolate, serving as a crunchy snack many enjoy.
+Twix offers a unique experience with its biscuit base, caramel, and chocolate, making it a crunchy snack many enjoy.
 Milky Way is a smoother option with chocolate, nougat, and caramel, offering a different taste from Snickers.
 Mars candies are known for their distinctive flavors and are loved by many, showing the diverse choices available in the candy market and ensuring a treat for every preference.

 What is the meaning of the Hershey’s Logo?